CopernicaMarketingSoftware/Documentation/Mailerq/4.0/download-instructions.md

 ```

 The development version has a "-dev" postfix.
 This dev version is automatically
 recompiled every 24 hours and contains the latest fixes and changes.
-However,
-it is often not recommended to use it in production environments.
+It is often not recommended to use it in production environments.

 ## Additional repositories

-All binary distributions are statically linked, which means that MailerQ hardly
+All repositories mentioned above contain MailerQ versions that are statically
-needs any libraries to be available on your system.
+linked, which means that there are hardly any dependencies.
 However, due to licensing
 conditions, we are required to supply dynamically linked versions of MailerQ too.
 If you prefer using a dynamically linked version, use one of the following
-repositories:
+repositories instead of the repositories mentioned above.

 <table>
     <tr>